-1 Optional equipment and loading of the boat affects draft measurements.
+1 Optional equipment and loading capacity of the boat affects draft and bridge clearance measurements.
 Follow the recommendations listed on the capacity plate regarding the maximum amount of weight this vessel can safely carry.

 2 Exceeding maximum weight affects boat performance.
 Do not exceed the weight listed on the capacity plate.